-What’s the best type of keto diet for you?
-There’s no direct answer to which of these types of keto diet will give you the fastest results.
+What’s the best type for you?
+There’s no direct answer to which of these types will give you the fastest results.
 If you know your limits and work out intently most days of the week, then a TKD or CKD may be right for you.

 The glycogen (a molecule that our bodies use as energy) stores need to be refilled on a ketogenic diet too.

-Is your final goal to build muscle mass while on Keto?
-You will need to increase your protein intake up to 1.0-1.2g .per kilo of body weight.
+Is your final goal to build muscle mass?
+You will need to increase your protein intake up to 1.0-1.2g. per kilo of body weight.

 - Targeted Ketogenic Diet (TKD): The TKD is best for people who need more energy around workouts time.
 An individual following the TKD approach increases the carbs before a workout.

 - Cyclical Ketogenic Diet (CKD): The CKD means restricting carbs to a minimum for several days followed by a day or two of eating high carb.
 This is called “carb-loading”.
 This variation of the keto diet is best for bodybuilders or athletes to help with weight loss building lean mass.